Azure/azure-sdk/docs/dotnet/implementation.md

 {% include requirement/MUST id="dotnet-client-builder-overloads" %} provide an overload for every set of constructor parameters.

-{% include requirement/MUST id="dotnet-client-builder-overload-normal" %} provide extension method for `IAzureClientFactoryBuilder` interface for constructors that take `TokenCredentials`.
+{% include requirement/MUST id="dotnet-client-builder-overload-normal" %} provide extension method for `IAzureClientFactoryBuilder` interface for constructors that don't take `TokenCredentials`.
 Extension method should take same set of parameters as constructor and call into `builder.RegisterClientFactory`

 Sample implementation: